 When the Center Cannot Hold...

-When Carol (Melissa McBride), the feminine model of selfless strength, began to wax (weakly) philosophical in the kidnapping episode, I could see the target being drawn on her back.
+When Carol (Melissa McBride), the self-actualized model of selfless strength, began to wax (weakly) philosophical in the kidnapping episode, I could see a target being drawn on her back.
 I kept asking myself, "Who wrote this...and why?"

 I was embarrassed for actor Andrew Lincoln when Rick was forced to his knees during the season finale.
 Is this a metaphor for the NRA's hold on America?

 How Many Ways Can you Serve up Sliced Zombie?

 The Walking Dead is starting to taste like microwaved monster meat.
 Any good TV show might have a soft show or two, but the viewer's connection to the characters should sustain even the most critical fan.